yurnov/cerberek/README.md

 ## TODO

-- Add configurable quarantine (e.g., set read-only mode for a configurable period)
+- Add configurable quarantine (e.g., set read-only mode for a configurable period).
-- Improve bot configuration
+- Improve bot configuration.
-- Move the keyword list from the YAML file to a more appropriate location
+- Move the keyword list from the YAML file to a more appropriate location.
-- Enhance CI/CD pipeline
+- Enhance the CI/CD pipeline.

 ## Contributing